Scholarship Program FAQs

 Yes, you may apply for our scholarships if you meet all other eligibility requirements.

 I am an international student entering or transferring to a U.S. accredited university or college.
 Can I still apply?

 Yes.
 However, you must also meet all other eligibility requirements in order to apply.
 Please submit a transcript from the last university of college attended that meets the standards of a standard U.S. institution and demonstrates the equivalent of at least a 2.75 GPA on an overall 4.0 GPA scale.
-Please keep in mind that transcripts submitted to SHPE Foundation will not be returned.

 Do I have to be accepted to a university before I can apply for this scholarship?